Uqba ibn Abi Mu'ayt: Role of 'Uqbah in opposing Muhammad

 He also constantly ridiculed Muhammad when the latter was preaching in Mecca.
 On one occasion, when Muhammad was praying in the courtyard of the Ka'ba, Uqba brought the waste of a slaughtered camel (intestines, blood, dung, etc.) upon the suggestion of other Quraysh leaders who were gathered there, and placed it upon Muhammad's back while he was in prostration.
-They laughed so much so that they fell on each other.
+They laughed so much that they fell on each other.
 He remained in that position due to the weight, unable to lift his head from prostration until his daughter came and removed it.